 Riders may advance as quickly as they wish up to Sport.
 However, once a rider has upgraded, he or she will not be permitted to downgrade to a less difficult category without making a formal request to USA Cycling.
 The upgrading of categories will be noted on the racing license by USA Cycling.
 The USA Cycling Official at the event may record the upgrade of a rider to Sport or to Expert.
-The official will then contact the USA Cycling MTB Regional Manager to record the change.
-A rider may also contact USA Cycling or the MTB Regional Manager by email, in writing, or online to change categories.
+The official will then contact the USA Cycling Regional Coordinator to record the change.
+A rider may also contact USA Cycling by email, in writing, or online to change categories.